Updated November 2022

 For many seniors, leaving home to go live in a long-term care facility is a wrenching experience.
 Most of us would much rather stay in the homes we love, with familiar surroundings and fond memories.

 But when daily health care needs become too great, and too much for family or friends to handle, a nursing home is the only alternative.
 At least, until personal support workers came along.

 There are so many benefits to helping seniors live at home.
-There is more opportunity to see friends and family, the comfort of regular local routines—even the chance to stay with a beloved pet can make a huge difference in a patient's life.
+There is more opportunity to see friends and family, the comfort of regular local routines—even the chance to stay with a beloved pet, which can make a huge difference in a patient's life.

 PSWs are trained to offer a wide range of home care services and supports, which cover every aspect of daily living.
 These include:

-- assisting with errands, such as grocery shopping
+- Assistance with errands, such as grocery shopping

 Some of these tasks require special training, while others simply require time that friends and family may not have.